List of The Galaxy Railways characters

-The Galaxy Railways (銀河鉄道物語, Ginga Tetsudō Monogatari) is a 26-episode science fiction anime series about flying trains.
-It is set in space.
+The Galaxy Railways (銀河鉄道物語, Ginga Tetsudō Monogatari) is a 26-episode science fiction anime series about flying trains in space.
 The anime is licensed by Funimation Production Ltd. and produced by Leiji Matsumoto.
 It debuted on American TV in a syndicated FUNimation Channel programming block airing on CoLours TV on Monday, June 19, 2006, but was replaced by Dragon Ball until the programming block was dropped.
 Currently, the series is still airing on the linear FUNimation Channel.
 Two sequels have been produced, both currently unlicensed in English regions.

 Space Defense Force (SDF)

 Sirius Platoon

-Sirius Platoon, named after the brightest star in the night, is the main Platoon in the series.
-The Platoon's engine is Big One, which is based on the Union Pacific Railroad's 4-8-8-4 Big Boy locomotives, the largest steam locomotives ever built.
+Sirius Platoon, named after the star, is the main Platoon in the series.
+The Platoon's engine is Big One, which is based on the Union Pacific Railroad's 4-8-8-4 Big Boy locomotives, the largest steam locomotives ever built, but with many differences, like a second headlight in place of the bell and number boards, a single smokestack instead of a double one, a number board on the front of its smokebox instead of a handlebar, a second set of pipes coming out of the top cylinder heads of the rear set of cylinders, and the number "001" on its tender.

 Manabu Yuuki

 Manabu is the main character in the series.
-The character's exact age isn't mentioned, but in the second episode it is suggested he is 18 or 19.
+The character's exact age isn't mentioned, but in the second episode it is suggested that he is 18 or 19.
 He is the son of Wataru and Kanna.
-His older brother is Mamoru.
-Manabu is known, in the anime, for being headstrong and deliberately disobeying orders.
-As punishment, the character often cleans trains or has other punishments inflicted upon them.
-However, the character's antics often are part of the successful end result.
+His older brother, Mamoru, is known for being headstrong and deliberately disobeying orders.
+As punishment, the character often cleans trains or has other punishments inflicted upon them, but the character's antics often are part of the successful end result.

-He genuinely cares about the welfare of others and has stated that helping people is the reason he is a member of the SDF.
+He is presented as deeply caring about the welfare of others and has stated that helping people is the reason, he is a member of the SDF.
 When Manabu is first heading to SDF headquarters to join the force, he meets Louise.
-At first the two of them butt heads, but eventually become friends.
-Throughout season one there is an undertone of romance between the two, and by the end of the first season (Episode 19: Tranquility) they start dating officially.
+At first the two of them bump heads, but eventually become friends.
+Throughout season one there is an undertone of romance between the two, and by the end of the first season they start dating officially.